son-teerapong/React-Route/README.md

 import {BrowserRouter} from "react-router-dom"; Example to Index.js

-import { Route, Link } from "react-router-dom"; Example to At App.js
+import { Route, Link } from "react-router-dom"; Example to App.js